-

 How an Agile Marketing Process Makes Good Marketing Teams Great

 The table stakes of modern marketing just keep getting higher.
-We need cutting-edge technology, smart team members, decent budget, strong messaging and unrelenting customer-centricity.
+We need cutting-edge technology, smart team members, a decent budget, strong messaging, and unrelenting customer-centricity.

 But to break through the noise and make an impact on our customers’ buying behavior, even all of this isn’t enough.
 When just about every marketing team is creative and well-equipped, we have to do something to take things to the next level.